 Once your trigger is tested, move on to the next step by clicking Continue.

-Now it's time to create the action of your Zap.
-First, create or log into your Google Calendar account.
-In Zapier, select Google Calendar as your app and Quick Add Event as your action.
+Now it's time to set up your action—the event that happens after your Zap is triggered.
+Select Google Calendar as your app and Quick Add Event as your action event.

 Once your information is filled out for your Google Calendar event the way you want it, click Continue and test your Zap.
 After running your test, you should see a new event in your Google Calendar app that matches your incomplete Todoist task.